Heinz-Wilhelm Eck: Post-war trial

-However, the historian Dwight R. Messimer from the U.S. Naval Institute came to the conclusion, that "regardless of whether or not Heinz Eck and the others were guilty of war crimes, poor judgment, or of just following orders, the outcome of the trial was Siegerjustiz (victor's justice)".
+However, the historian Dwight R. Messimer from the U.S. Naval Institute came to the conclusion that "regardless of whether or not Heinz Eck and the others were guilty of war crimes, poor judgment, or of just following orders, the outcome of the trial was Siegerjustiz (victor's justice)".

+Popular fiction

-Gwyn Griffin's best-selling 1967 novel An Operational Necessity was based on the Peleus Incident.
+Gwyn Griffin's best-selling 1967 novel An Operational Necessity is based on the Peleus incident.